 This intensive five-month, full-time program develops real world skills in imaging, design, Internet authoring and multimedia development.
-It blends the requirement for production skills with the need for well-designed and relevant work in a variety of outputs including the Web, CD, DVD and print.
+It blends the requirement for production skills with the need for welldesigned and relevant work in a variety of outputs including the Web, CD, DVD and print.

 The emphasis in the program is placed on the development of original content.
 With this focus in mind, the program's major project is the development of a professional portfolio highlighting various works and accomplishments suitable for either job seeking or entrepreneurial promotion.
 The digital media industry is both dynamic and progressive and requires individuals dedicated to innovative and creative designs that meet the marketing, advertising and design objectives of various clients.
 The Multimedia Web Developer Certificate program will provide those skills along with many others required to be a successful developer in today's competitive business world.
 Successful graduates will be qualified for self-employment or entry to mid level positions in a variety of professions including computer graphics designer, digital media integrator, and freelance media services.

-- High School completion is recommended - Strong computer skills including Microsoft Windows - Strong communication and interpersonal skills - Fundamental drawing skills, artistic talent, a flair for creativity or experience with software used in the program are not required but are considered assets. - A computer skills assessment and college entrance assessments may be required at the discretion of the Program Coordinator
+- High School completion is recommended - Admission interview - Resume and/or portfolio submitted at admission interview - Strong computer skills including Microsoft Windows - Strong communication and interpersonal skills - Fundamental drawing skills, artistic talent, a flair for creativity or experience with software used in the program are not required but are considered assets. - A computer skills assessment and college entrance assessments may be required at the discretion of the Program Coordinator

 - Fundamentals of Multimedia Design

-- Adobe Fireworks Level I

 - Adobe Photoshop Level I

 - Adobe Photoshop Level II

-- Adobe InDesign Level I
+- Adobe Illustrator Levels I & II

-- Adobe Illustrator Level I
+- Macromedia Fireworks Level I

-- Adobe Illustrator Level II
+- Adobe InDesign and Acrobat Level I

-- Digital Video and Audio

-- Adobe Dreamweaver Level I
+- Macromedia Flash Level I

-- Adobe Dreamweaver Level II
+- Macromedia Flash Level II

-Adobe Dreamweaver Level III
+- Macromedia Flash Level III

-- Adobe Dreamweaver Level I
+- Macromedia Dreamweaver Level I Introduction to HTML and Web Development

-- Adobe Flash Level I

-- Adobe Flash Level II
+- Macromedia Dreamweaver Level II Advanced Web Development

+- Introduction to Database Connectivity and Catalogue Site Creation

 - Portfolio Development

 - Professional Development Workshops